 The Tokyo Skytree is a broadcasting tower and a major landmark of Tokyo, located in the Sumida City Ward, Japan.
 At a stunning height of 634 meters (2080 feet), the Tokyo Skytree is the tallest building in Japan, featuring a large shopping complex which has an aquarium, restaurants, a postal museum and a planetarium all located at its base.
-The Tokyo Skytree also has two observation decks namely Tembo Deck and Tembo Gallery, located at heights of 350 meters (1148 feet) and 450 meters (1476 feet) respectively, each providing you with spectacular views out over Tokyo.
+This famous Tokyo building also has two observation decks namely Tembo Deck and Tembo Gallery, located at heights of 350 meters (1148 feet) and 450 meters (1476 feet) respectively, each providing you with spectacular views out over Tokyo.
 At Tembo Gallery, you will love the steel and glass tube which allows you to look down from Tokyo Skytree tower over the Kanto Region.

 Address: 1 Chome-1-2 Oshiage, Sumida, Tokyo 131-0045, Japan

 Opening Hours: 8:00 am - 10:00 pm daily

 Website: Tokyo Skytree

 TOKYO SKYTREE® Admission Ticket

 Designed by architect Hiroshi Nakamura, Tokyu Plaza Omotesando is a multi-story shopping center with the aim of becoming the leading fashion theme park where every customer is able to have a unique experience.
 Many shoppers prefer shopping at Tokyu Plaza Omotesando because of its numerous facilities specifically on the sixth floor where you will find the famous coffee shop, Starbucks, and a rooftop which has spectacular views over Harajuku.
 While at Tokyu Plaza Omotesando, you will be provided with enough time and space for you to develop and take back a new and comfortable way of life every time you visit.

 Tokyu Plaza Omotesando